LogoLogo

 Take a look at a Micronaut-based REST API leveraging Result objects

-This demo project demonstrates how to handle and serialize Result objects within a Micronaut application.
+This demo project demonstrates how to handle and serialize Result objects within a application.
 It provides a working example of a "pet store" web service that exposes a REST API for managing pets.

 Generating the Project